-- Corvatsch – highest-altitude mountain station in the eastern Alps (3303 metres); a paradise for skiers and hikers
+- Corvatsch – the highest mountain station in the Eastern Alps at 3,303 m – Paradise for skiers and hikers

 Dining and Wining

 ReservationCompulsory for panorama trains (max. of 90 days in advance)